 The very first thing you need when it comes to writing any kind of book is an idea.
-This can be anything, really, but if you are aiming to establish yourself as an authority and gain interest in your business, solving a problem is a particularly good way to get started.
+If you are aiming to establish yourself as an authority in your field and gain interest in your business, solving a problem is a particularly good way to get started.

 Generate an Outline

-Now that you understand how to write an ebook, it's time to get started on your own.
-Come up with an idea and an outline and start writing in the template below.
+Now that you understand how to write an ebook, it's time to get started.
+You can begin with our handy ebook template.